pothosware/SoapySDRPlay3/README.md

 Error probing device: Can't find label in args
 ```

-could be due to the OS not being able to 'see' the RSP as USB device.
+could be due to the OS not being able to 'see' the RSP as a USB device.

 You may want to check using the command `lsusb`:
 ```